-Self-publishing fiction is as easy as having a Word document and then uploading.
+Self-publishing fiction or nonfiction is as easy as having a Word document and then uploading.

 But for poets, poem formatting for ebooks can cause some problems.

-Most publishing platforms automatically remove unnecessary double spacing to create flowing text in an ebook file, which is perfect for fiction.
+Most publishing platforms automatically remove unnecessary double spacing to create flowing text in an ebook file.

-When you self-publish a poetry book, however, space is a valuable tool.
+When you self-publish a poetry book, space is a valuable tool.

-It can be very frustrating when all your poetry book formatting in Microsoft Word is stripped away when you upload your collection of poems for publishing.
+If you know how to format a poetry book in Word, it is very frustrating when all your poetry book formatting is stripped away when you upload your collection of poems for ebook publishing.

 It had been a while since I had to work on a poetry manuscript.

-I’ll admit that I became a little frustrated after my first couple of attempts at uploading to both Kindle with KDP or KDP Select and Draft2Digital (D2D).
+I’ll admit that I became a little frustrated after my first couple of attempts.

 But in the end, I succeeded.